WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### What did you struggle with?

-* Attention swiching (position paper and presentations)
+* Attention switching (position paper and presentations)

 #### Where do you need help from Kirstie?